vcarluer/saber/README.md

 * Why anonymous?
 Because by default browsing must be anonymous
-It is as much anonymous than incognito mode in chrome, so in fact it is not really.
+It is as much anonymous than incognito mode in Chrome, so in fact it is not really.

 * An enhancement, a bug, a new feature?
 Send me an email for bug or standard html badly handled.